rasheedamir/fullstack-secdevops-path/README.md

 * Succeeding with Agile: Software Development Using Scrum
 * The DevOps Handbook - How to Create World-Class Agility, Reliability, and Security in Technology Organizations
+* Clean Code A Handbook of Agile Software Craftsmanship
+* Effective Java

 # Blogs